You have no items in your cart. Want to get some nice things?Go shopping

 Rather than rushing to purchase when we do need something, slow living means taking the time to understand how an item was made and striving for the most sustainable option.
 We become engaged with where our products come from and aim to make meaningful connections with the people and places around us.
 When we can, we celebrate the time and craftmanship that goes into handmade items and try to shop more locally or seasonally.
 We explore the benefits of spending time in nature and embracing seasonal living, both for our well-being and for our awareness of our own impact on the environment.

 We can also bring some of the main areas of the wider slow living movement into our outward facing notion of living consciously.
 Some of these are slow food, slow fashion, slow interiors, slow travel and slow gardening.

-- A chance to enjoy the mindful process of cooking from scratch
+- Slow food means a chance to enjoy the mindful process of cooking from scratch

 - An opportunity to support local producers and value their craft and heritage